 Sustainable buildings can make a positive difference to reducing environmental impacts.
-They can demonstrate what is possible to your workforce, volunteers, visitors, participants and partners.
-For building projects, we expect you to consider:
+They can demonstrate what is

 - designing for greater resilience to climate change - incorporating sustainable design and construction practices - using a recognised environmental assessment method to assess environmental performance, e.g. BREEAM - using renewable energy and sustainable technologies, where appropriate - encouraging biodiversity